radiant-rstats/docs/model/app/logistic.Rmd

 ### R-functions

-For an overview of related R-functions used by Radiant to estimate a logistic regression model see <a href = "https://radiant-rstats.github.io/radiant.model/reference/index.html#section-model-logistic-regression" target="_blank">_Model > Logistic regression_</a>
+For an overview of related R-functions used by Radiant to estimate a logistic regression model see <a href = "https://radiant-rstats.github.io/radiant.model/reference/index.html#section-model-logistic-regression" target="_blank">_Model > Logistic regression_</a>.

+The key functions used in the `logistic` tool are `glm` from the `stats` package and `vif` and `linearHypothesis` from the `car` package.